 Or maybe they recognize a ridiculous conspiracy theory when they see one.
 Kent has some smart friends.
 I wonder why they’re friends with Ken, given that he must harangue them frequently about his antivaccine beliefs.

-Of course, the most important part of the conspiracy theory is hope and how it allows people like Heckenlively to view themselves as heroic crusaders against evil.
+Of course, the most important part of the conspiracy theory is hope and how it allows people like Heckenlively to view themselves as heroic crusaders against evil, a theme that often crops up in antivax protests.
 For example, I’ve cited how Heckenlively shares one characteristic with me.
 (Embarrassing, but true.)
 He really, really loves J.R.R.
 Tolkien’s The Lord of the Rings, so much so that he actually wrote this back when he was still a regular at AoA:

 When I watch I imagine myself as Aragorn, taking the Dimholt Road under the mountain, clutching the sword, Anduril, Flame of the West, offering a deal to the souls of the dishonored dead if they would join me in battle.
 I picture myself as Aragon, astride my horse in front of the Black Gate, telling my troops, I see in your eyes the same fear that would take the heart of me.
 A day may come when the courage of men fails, when we forsake our friends and break all bonds of fellowship, but it is not this day.
 An hour of wolves and shattered shields, when the age of men comes crashing down, but it is not this day!
 This day we fight!
 Then I jump off my horse, and with the setting sun behind me, a reckless, almost manic glint in my eye and a crooked grin, I am first to charge into the enemy army.